Atarib: Modern era

-During the Syrian Civil War, Atarib has been a rebel-held town.
+During the Syrian Revolution, Atarib has been a rebel-held town.
 Anti-Assad regime demonstrations took place in Atarib early in the Syrian revolution, in April 2011.
 It became a centre for defected officers from the Syrian Arab Army, who would go on to form the nucleus of the Free Syrian Army and specifically its al-Mutasem Bi’ allah brigade.
 Government forces were forced out in July 2012.
 In August 2012, it was reported that every building downtown was damaged, with windows blown out, doors peppered with shrapnel and awnings shredded to ribbons.
 At the center sat the charred shells of the police station and city hall, which troops occupied in February.
 For months, local rebels attacked their positions and tried to cut their supply lines.
 By the time the army left in June, the city was destroyed and deserted.
 Town leaders have formed military and civil councils and opened a prison that holds some 15 people.
 The army shelled the town daily, keeping residents away.
 Only about 4,000 residents remained as of August 2012.

 It "is known for its history of civil and armed resistance against both the Syrian government and hard-line Islamist groups" and its residents have driven out both ISIL in 2014 and al-Nusra troops in 2015.
 By November 2013, the town was controlled by ISIL.
 By early January 2014, clashes were reported between the Islamic Front and ISIS forces in the town.
 By April 2014, the town was back under rebel control.
-By June 2014, clashes were reported between the SRF and al-Nusra; about five days later, most of al-Nusra Front withdrew from the towns of Atarib and Sarmada.
+By June 2014, clashes were reported between the FSA and al-Nusra; about five days later, most of al-Nusra Front withdrew from the towns of Atarib and Sarmada.
 Al-Nusra attempted to take control of the city in February 2015.
 During al-Nusra's campaign to eliminate the FSA-affiliated Hazzm Movement, al-Nusra reportedly threatened to besiege Atarib and demanded the surrender of locals who were members of the Hazzm Movement.
 However, with support from other rebel groups, Atarib resisted al-Nusra control.

 In 2017, it came within one of the "de-escalation zones" brokered between Russia, Iran and Turkey, but has been bombed since by government forces, including strikes on the marketplace in November 2017, described by the U.N.
 Commission of Inquiry on Syria as a possible war crime, the first time it has explicitly implicated Russia in possible war crimes.

 The town was severely damaged by the earthquake of 6 February 2023, with hundreds of residents killed or injured.

+On 28 November 2024, during the Northwestern Syria offensive, fifteen civilians were killed in a Russian airstrike in the town.